algorandfoundation/specs/dev/ledger.md

 A state delta represents an update to a [TEAL Key/Value Store (TKV)][TEAL Key/Value Stores].
 It is represented as an associative array mapping a byte-array key to a single value delta.
+It represents a series of actions that when applied to the previous state of the key/value store will yield the new state.

 A value delta is composed of three fields: